DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 ## Core idea

 When we looked at softmax cross entropy loss gradient updates, we saw both a narrow "spike" and a wider "forest".
 The spike is a strong negative gradient for the correct label (e.g. "horse").
 The forest contains positive gradients for all other classes.
-We observed that the spike and the forest contain the same probability mass, but whereas the spike is concetrated on a single class, the forest is spread out over $N\\!-\\!1$ classes.
+We observed that the spike and the forest contain the same probability mass, but whereas the spike is concentrated on a single class, the forest is spread out over $N\\!-\\!1$ classes.

 It looked like this: